National Computer Science Bee Finals

 - Variable types, boolean math, bit operations, modulo math, 1D and 2D arrays, conditionals, iteration, methods, functions, recursion, classes, inheritance.
 For details, please see the AP syllabus.

 - Data structures: Arrays, Linked lists, Hash-maps, Queues, Stacks, Trees, and Binary Search Trees.

 - Algorithm time and space analysis (big-O complexity)

-- General knowledge of popular OSes, databases, networking including IP addressing.
+- General knowledge of popular OSes, databases, and networking technologies including IP addressing.